nervosnetwork/ckb/README.md

 This project is still in development, and it's NOT in production-ready status.
 The wiki also lists some [known issues](https://github.com/nervosnetwork/ckb/wiki/Known-Issues) that we are currently working on.

 The `master` branch is regularly built and tested, however, it is not guaranteed to be completely stable; The `develop` branch is the work branch to merge new features, and it's not stable.
+The CHANGELOG is available in [Releases](https://github.com/nervosnetwork/ckb/releases) and [CHANGELOG.md](https://github.com/nervosnetwork/ckb/blob/master/CHANGELOG.md) in the `master` branch.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md), and security policy is described in [SECURITY.md](SECURITY.md).
 To propose new protocol or standard for Nervos, see [Nervos RFC](https://github.com/nervosnetwork/rfcs).